perki/pryv-bridge-thryve/README.md

 Copyright (C) 2019 Pierre-Mikael Legris - All Rights Reserved.

-You may use, distribute and modify this code under the terms of the XYZ license, which unfortunately won't be written for another century.
+You may use, distribute and modify this code under the terms of the GL3 license.
 You should have received a copy of the GPL3 license with these files.